EU regulator does not expect approval for CureVac vaccine before August - source

 The company said on May 28 that the late-stage trial involving about 40,000 volunteers in Europe and Latin America had reached a first interim analysis at 59 COVID-19 cases, but that more data would be necessary for statistically reliable efficacy numbers.

-The stakes for CureVac and its prospective European customers rose after age limits were imposed on the use of Johnson & Johnson (JNJ.N) and AstraZeneca's (AZN.L) vaccines. read more
+The stakes for CureVac and its prospective European customers rose after age limits were imposed on the use of Johnson & Johnson and AstraZeneca’s vaccines.

 Shortfalls in AstraZeneca’s and J&J’s supply chains have also knocked the European vaccination campaign.

-But with EU vaccinations nonetheless picking up speed, mainly thanks to higher deliveries from BioNTech (22UAy.DE) and Pfizer (PFE.N), the focus could turn to how CureVac's product can help in low and middle-income countries, which have fallen behind in the global immunisation drive.
+But with EU vaccinations nonetheless picking up speed, mainly thanks to higher deliveries from BioNTech and Pfizer, the focus could turn to how CureVac’s product can help in low and middle-income countries, which have fallen behind in the global immunisation drive.

 Business Insider earlier reported Spahn’s update to regional ministers.